maidsafe/rfcs/text/0036-launcher-api-v0.5/0036-launcher-api-v0.5.md

 ### Using Content Range Header

-Using the `Range` HTTP header can help in removing the offset and length parameters and drift towards a standard approach for partial read/write operations.
+Using the `Range` HTTP header can help in removing the offset and length parameters and drift towards a standard approach for partial read / write operations.

-Example usage,
+Example usage:
 ```
 Range: bytes=0-
 Range: bytes=0-100